MANU-CHAUHAN/EVA6/s7/README.md

 ![](../resources/s7-3.jpeg)

-One of the convolution layer’s parameters in PyTorch is the *groups* parameter.
+One of the convolution layer’s parameters in PyTorch is the `groups` parameter.
 This parameter controls the connections between the input and output channels.

-**Each channel of the output feature map of the packet convolution is only related to a part of the channel of the input feature map, and this part of the channel is a group**
+**Each channel of the output feature map of the packet convolution is only related to a part of the channels of the input feature map, and this part of the channel is a group**